timelight-ai/js-api-client/README.md

 It is intended for usage in server side and client side integrations (NodeJS, browsers, React Native, NativeScript mobile apps).
 This SDK provides TypeScript typings.

-Documentation of the API can be found at [api.timelight.tech](https://api.demo.timelight.tech/).

 ## Installation

 ### npm